dojo/docs/dojo/attr.rst

 Introduction
 ============

-dojo.atr() gives you a unified api to deal with attribute modifications.
+dojo.attr() gives you a unified api to deal with DOM Node attribute modifications.
 Attributes such as "style" and "onclick" or other event attributes are not real attributes but shortcuts to their respective objects or event handlers.
 On top of that several browsers deal with attribute setting and getting in different ways

 .. code-block :: javascript